April The Giraffe Updates: Animal Adventure Park Giraffe Cam To Get New Enrichment Item, More Yard Time Today

 — T.R.
 Morley (@TheRealMorley) April 2, 2017

-This morning’s April the Giraffe update from the Animal Adventure Park Facebook page came courtesy of zoologist Allysa Swilley, who has just returned to the site after coming down with a cold.
+This morning’s April the Giraffe update from the Animal Adventure Park Facebook page came courtesy of zoologist Allysa Swilley, who has just returned on site after coming down with a cold.
 According to the new update, there hasn’t been anything new for April as compared to how she was in yesterday’s evening update, but Animal Adventure Park nonetheless published a photo of April’s mammary development in the comments section.

-For today, the agenda appears to include more yard time, with temperatures safe enough for the giraffes to spend some time outside, and the rain having subsided.
-And while AAP did not venture into any specifics, the park announced that a new enrichment item would be added to April’s stall later today, “courtesy of an April fan.”
+For today, the agenda appears to include more yard time, with temperatures safe enough for the giraffes to spend some time outside, and rains having subsided.
+And while AAP did not venture into any specifics, the park announced that a new enrichment item will be added to April’s stall later on today, “courtesy of an April fan.”
 As they’re not saying, it may be best for viewers to check out Animal Adventure Park’s giraffe cam today to see just what that item is.

 Speaking of the giraffe cam, Animal Adventure Park made an important announcement for those hoping to watch as April the Giraffe gives birth.